 When did you decide to start speaking?

-I sat down after the trip to reflect on all lessons I learned on change management.
-Finally, I realized that this is something I should forward on stage to the corporate world – I became one of the internationally recognized change management speakers!
+I sat down after the trip to reflect on all the lessons I learned on change management.
+Finally, I realized that this is something I should forward on to the corporate world on stage—I became one of the internationally recognized change management speakers!
 Nowadays, the BigSpeak Speakers Bureau supports my keynotes.
-I am in touch with many corporate leaders nowadys on how to get the best performance combined with a healthy work culture.
+I am in touch with many corporate leaders on how to access high-level performance combined with a healthy work culture.
 This can be a challenge, especially in times of change.
-But most of my corporate events turn out to encourage staff, executives and entire leaders for higher performance, better change, and a healthy work culture.
+But most of my corporate events encourage staff, executives, and entire leadership teams to strive for higher performance, better changes, and a healthy work culture.